 Hard corals typically do not represent a threat.
-The biggest hazards are mechanical injuries such as cuts and scrapes, which are at risk for infection.
+The biggest hazard is mechanical injury such as cuts and scrapes.
+These injuries are at risk for infection.

 Soft corals, sea feathers and gorgonians are non-venomous and any contact that results in injury should require only thorough cleaning with soap and fresh water, and symptomatic treatment.
 If necessary, remove any foreign material.